DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - engage the target with the selected weapon
         - evaluate the effectiveness of the attack
     - Orgs have adapted this model for cybersecurity: Lockheed Martin created the **Cyber Kill Chain** framework including seven ordered stages of an attack:
-        - **reconnaissance**: attackers gather info on the target
+        - ♋**reconnaissance**: attackers gather info on the target
-        - **weaponize**: attackers identify an exploit that the target is vulnerable to, along with methods to send the exploit
+        - ♋**weaponize**: attackers identify an exploit that the target is vulnerable to, along with methods to send the exploit
-        - **delivery**: attackers send the weapon to the target via phishing attacks, malicious email attachments, compromised websites, or other common social engineering methods
+        - ♋**delivery**: attackers send the weapon to the target via phishing attacks, malicious email attachments, compromised websites, or other common social engineering methods
-        - **exploitation**: the weapon exploits a vulnerability on the target system
+        - ♋**exploitation**: the weapon exploits a vulnerability on the target system
-        - **installation**: code that exploits the vulnerability then installs malware with a backdoor allowing attacker remote access
+        - ♋**installation**: code that exploits the vulnerability then installs malware with a backdoor allowing attacker remote access
-        - **command and control**: attackers maintain a command and control system, which controls the target and other compromised systems.
+        - ♋**command and control**: attackers maintain a command and control system, which controls the target and other compromised systems.
 Social media is commonly used as a command-and-control system for botnet activity.
-        - **actions on objectives**: attackers execute their original goals such as theft of money, or data, destruction of assets, or installing additional malicious code (eg. ransomware)
+        - ♋**actions on objectives**: attackers execute their original goals such as theft of money, or data, destruction of assets, or installing additional malicious code (eg. ransomware)

 - **The MITRE ATT&CK Matrix**: (created by MITRE and viewable at attack.mitre.org) is a knowledge base of identified tactics, techniques, and procedures (TTPs) used by attackers in various attacks.
 It is complementary to kill chain models, such as the Cyber Kill Chain.
 However, unlike kill chain models, the tactics are not an ordered set of attacks.
 Instead, ATT&CK lists the TTPs within a matrix.
 Additionally, attackers are constantly modifying their attack methods, so the ATT&CK Matrix is a living document that is updated at least twice a year.
 The matrix includes the following tactics:
      - Reconnaissance